CeilidhWelsh/mapping-cancer-recurrence/README.md

 - Python 3.10.13
 - scikit-rt 0.7.2

-For further details on the installation of scikit-rt please reference the scikit-rt repository and documentation.
+For further details on the installation of scikit-rt please reference the [scikit-rt repository and documentation](https://github.com/scikit-rt/scikit-rt/blob/master/docs/markdown/installation.md)

 ## Usage
 ### Running the Classification Pipeline